MadhbhavikaR/Oreilly-kata-mavericks/README.md

 Based on the above matrix, the below candidates for our architecture need further analysis:

-- Event-Driven (to-do analysis)
+- Event-Driven
-- Microservices (to-do analysis)
+- Microservices
-- Service-Oriented (to-do analysis)
+- Service-Oriented

-### Conclusion

-### Decision
-ADR: [Link to ADR]

----

-# Architectural Structures
+## Architectural Structures

 Identifying the different parts of the application and scope of the Architectural characteristics.
 The approach we have taken are worflow approach and actor-action mapping.

- An acrhitecture quantum include all the necessary components to function independantly from other parts of the architectures
+An architecture quantum include all the necessary components to function independantly from other parts of the architectures.

-## Components
+### Components
 - User Interface
 - User Management
 - Email Parser